codefaux/persistence/README.md

 -- Sort by name/cost

 - ALL GUIs
 -- Tabs lock controls while open.
 Click tab again to close.
 Pending fix.
 (Anyone know how to read user keybindings?
-I want my mod to match system keybinds to eg. close menus in case user rebinds tab/i for example.)
+I want my mod to match system keybinds to eg. close menus in case user rebinds tab for example.)
 -- Background fixed so wands/text no longer appears 'on top of' darkness

 - Optimizations